Texas Chainsaw 3D-2013

 Grade: B-

-An interesting twist is a film begins where the original left off- the fact that sequels were made in between seems to be forgotten.
+An interesting twist is the film begins where the original left off- the fact that sequels were made in between seems to be forgotten.

-I enjoyed how the film picks up where the original left off and brings in a bit of history to the story.
+I enjoyed how the film picks up where the original left off and brings history to the story.

-Unfortunately, the timeline makes no sense and is a complete impossibility- the heroine of the story would chronologically be 39 years old, but the character is in her early 20’s.
+Unfortunately, the timeline makes no sense and is a complete impossibility- the heroine would chronologically be thirty-nine years old, but the character is in her early twenties.

-Happily, there are brief cameos by two of the original cast members (Gunnar Hansen and Marilyn Burns) from the 1974 version, which is a great touch.
+Happily, there are brief cameos by two original cast members (Gunnar Hansen and Marilyn Burns) from the 1974 version, which is a great touch.

-Otherwise, this is a by the numbers modern horror film and quite forgettable, yet enjoyable for the 90-minute length.
+Otherwise, this is a by-the-numbers modern horror film and quite forgettable, yet enjoyable for the ninety-minute length.

 The Evil Dead-1981